-Wind power output collapse the culprit. *** Whichever way you slice it (and it’s been cut from every possibly exculpatory angle), South Australia’s infamous Statewide blackout on 28 September 2016 was due to the…
+Whichever way you slice it (and it’s been cut from every possibly exculpatory angle), South Australia’s infamous Statewide blackout on 28 September 2016 was due to the inability of its 18 wind farms to tough out a typically vigorous spring storm front.

 The cash crunch is back.
 There are again news of bank branches/ATMs showing no cash option.
 Though, as cash moved into deposits during the demon, banking system liquidity is high.
 It is all so ironical.